What is Laminate flooring and how is it made?

 3. High density core board for better resistance

 4. Highly stable balancing layer

-Laminate wood flooring is highly durable.
-The high-density core board offers top impact resistance and can withstand heavy furniture without denting.
-The top layer protects the surface against scratching and fading, which makes laminate well adapted for rooms where there’s high-traffic and also homes with pets.
+Laminate flooring is highly durable.
+The high-density core board ensures excellent impact resistance and withstands heavy furniture without denting.
+The top layer protects the surface against scratching and fading, which makes Laminate the perfect choice for rooms where there are a lot of comings and goings such as in the living rooms or in individual homes or appartments with pets.

 Advantages of laminate flooring

 • Affordable : Laminate flooring is the ideal, affordable alternative to hardwood floors, offering a perfect wood material reproduction.